hitenchothani3493/wpapplaud/readme.txt

 = Which theme is it compatible with? =

 It is compatible with all theme.
 As it adds applaud icon after content.

+= Where do I find Statistics? =

+You can view top 10 applauded posts on meta box in dashboard (/wp-admin/).

 == Screenshots ==